AAA3A-AAA3A/AAA3A-cogs/README.rst

 * Thanks to Laggrons-dumb's WarnSystem cog (https://github.com/laggron42/Laggrons-Dumb-Cogs/tree/v3/warnsystem) for giving me some ideas and code for subcommands for a main command!

+* Thanks to @YamiKaitou on Discord for the technique in the init file to load the interaction client only if it is not loaded!
+Before this fix, when a user clicked on a button, the actions would be launched about 10 times, which caused huge spam and a loop in the channel.

 * Thanks to @Aikaterna on the Redbot support server for help on displaying the main command help menu and other commands!

 * Thanks to the developers of the cogs I added features to as it taught me how to make a cog!
 (Chessgame by WildStriker, Captcha by Kreusada, Speak by Epic guy and Rommer by Dav)